ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 $ git config --global user.email User.Name@email.com
 ```

-use the same email address as the one you used to sign up for your github account.
+use the same email address as the one you used to sign up for your Github account.

 ### Forking the repository.